Greg Biffle: Racing career

-Gander RV & Outdoors Truck Series
+Truck Series

 Roush Racing promoted Biffle to a full-time driver in the Craftsman Truck Series in 1998.
-Despite not winning a race that season, Biffle's four pole positions are the most by a Truck Series rookie to date, and they helped him earn an 8th-place finish in the final standings and the Rookie of the Year Award.
-He followed it up with a stellar 1999 season in which he recorded nine wins, the single-season Truck Series record that stood (until Corey Heim broke his record with 10 wins in 2025).
+Despite not winning a race that season, his four pole positions are the most by a Truck Series rookie to date, and they helped him earn an 8th-place finish in the final standings and the Rookie of the Year Award.
+He followed it up with a stellar 1999 season in which he recorded nine wins, the single-season Truck Series record that stood (until Corey Heim broke his record with 12 wins in 2025).
 He finished second in the final standings, just eight points behind champion Jack Sprague.
 In 2000, Biffle won the Truck Series title with another five-win season, beating his Roush teammate Kurt Busch by 230 points.
 It was Biffle's first championship in one of NASCAR's three major series.
 It was announced that Biffle would move up to the Busch Series for 2001; however, he ran four more Truck races for Roush that season and won at Phoenix.
 Biffle made a Truck Series start in 2004 for another long-time Ford team, Circle Bar Racing, at Homestead.